De Facto Relationship in Australian Law

 - One of you should be living in Queensland

 - It is illegal to be in a relationship with siblings or half-siblings

 What does the court consider in a de facto relationship?

-The court has fixed some factors to know whether the couple is in or were de facto relationships.
+The court has fixed some factors to know whether the couple is in or in were de facto relationship.
 Those factors are: